ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.md

 ### Configure vCenter - Phase 2
 {: #vpc-bm-vmware-vcenter-deployappliance-2}

+After the previous step, vCenter installation continues with Phase 2.

-On phase 2, login to VMware vCenter Server Management as advised by the VCSA UI installer.
+1. Login to VMware vCenter Server Management as advised by the VCSA UI installer.

-Use the following settings (match with your IP address plan and host names).
+2. Use the following settings (match with your IP address plan and host names).
 Review the settings before finishing the wizard.

 Parameter | Value
 -----------------|----------